PHIL 2160. Section 100. Ohio University, Spring 2021.

-- Describe the philosophical questions discussed in the readings.
+- Describe the philosophical ideas about science discussed in the readings.

-- Analyze and evaluate arguments for and against various positions discussed in the course.
+- Explain evidence and arguments for and against various scientific views discussed in the readings.

 This course is offered online through this website, Blackboard, Microsoft Teams, and Top Hat.
 To be successful, you will need to have reliable internet and a computer with audio and video capabilities.
 You will also need to have Microsoft Word (or equivalent) to do assignments.

 You will have to purchase a textbook on Perusall to complete reading assignments.
 The textbook costs $30, but Perusall itself is a free service.
 The course code will be sent by email.
 Below is the print edition of the textbook: